 Federal Funds Requested

-$_________ (Include requested amount; must not exceed $800,000.)
+$_________ (Include the amount being requested from EPA; must not exceed $1,000,000.)

-Location Provide the a) city, b) county, and c) state or reservation, tribally owned lands, tribal fee lands, etc., of the community(ies) that you propose to serve.
+Location Provide the a) city, b) county, and c) state or reservation, Tribally owned lands, Tribal fee lands, etc., of the community(ies) that you propose to serve.

 Target Area and Priority Site Information

-Applicants, other than tribal governments:
+Applicants, other than Tribal Nations:

 List the target area discussed in the Narrative.

-If the target area is smaller than a city/town, list the census tract number(s) within the target area.
-(Please see the FY23 FAQs for guidance on how to find a census tract.)
+If the target area is smaller than a city/town, list the eleven-digit census tract number(s) within the target area.
+(Please see the FY24 FAQs for guidance on how to find the eleven-digit census tract number for a target area.)

 Provide the address of the priority site(s) proposed in the Narrative.